 Director/Advanced Vocal Teacher

-Carrie is a singer/songwriter and vocal teacher from Preston (Lancashire), who moved to Liverpool in 2005.
+Carrie is a hearing-impaired singer/songwriter and vocal specialist from Preston (Lancashire), who moved to Liverpool in 2005.
 Whilst growing up in Preston she started to train in performing arts from a very young age.

 The Early Years:

 Performing Arts training began firstly through dance studying Ballet and Modern from the age of 3-17.
 Carrie gained dance qualifications and awards with (BBO), (ISTD) and (RAD) as well as valuable performance experience across the North West.
 From the age of 7 Carrie was given her first keyboard and flute.
 This is where Carrie’s dedication and love for music first developed.